GuangzheWen/web-softwaretools-plain/report/Front End UX.md

 ![image-20210811012209714](../images/UI_message_box_evolution.png)

 # <a name="2"></a>Final UX

+This is the second version of the iteration of our website, and I have described the iterative process of the components above.
+The image below shows how all the components look together after the iterative upgrade, and the overall site page is shown here.

 In the previous section the results of our user interface were presented, in this section we describe the more technical aspects, some of the code and documentation including the use of the framework.
 Along with this task, we received the demo website, which does not use the framework, but only pure JavaScript. pure JavaScript can certainly implement this page, but in general, it is not as beneficial as the framework, where we benefit the most from the modular design and the MVC design pattern.